LOG4PLSQL: User Guide

 ú

-Easy of implemented and use
+Easy implementation and use

 ú